sporto/elm-tutorial/010_foundations/imports_and_modules.md

 When you create a module in Elm you add the `module` declaration at the top:

 ```
-module Main (..) where
+module Main exposing (..)
 ```

-`Main` is the name of the module. `(..)` means that you want to expose all functions and types in this module.
+`Main` is the name of the module. `exposing (..)` means that you want to expose all functions and types in this module.
 Elm expect to find this module in a file called __Main.elm__, so a file with the same name as the module.

 You can have deeper file structures in an application, for example the file __Players/Utils.elm__ should have the declaration: